arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 By completing this hands-on lab, you learnt how to apply simple debugging techniques to troubleshoot your Windows Azure application locally and once you deploy it to the cloud.
 You saw how to use the Windows Azure Tools for Visual Studio to configure Windows Azure Diagnostics.

-Using IntelliTrace, you quickly diagnosed a role that failed to start due to a missing dependency; an error that would otherwise have been very difficult to diagnose in the cloud.
+Using IntelliTrace, you quickly diagnosed a role that failed to start due to an exception.